 Do you remember the first time you fell in love?
 Chances are if you are an adult, you do.
 You remember the rush of feelings, the anticipation of seeing that person, shared laughter, and the moments of pure joy.
-Do you remember when you fell in love with yourself?
+But do you remember when you fell in love with yourself?
 Chances are you don’t.
-There is no explosion of emotions or giddiness that occurs, but often times we learn to love someone else first.
+There is no explosion of emotions or giddiness that occurs, but oftentimes, we learn to love someone else first before discovering the importance of self-love.

-Personally, I think that you have to learn how to love someone else before you love yourself BUT I think that love should be your family!
+Personally, I think that you have to learn how to love someone else before you love yourself, but I believe that love should start with your family!
 Family love can be the strongest bonds we ever form in life.
 They help us learn who we are and who we don’t want to be.
 Family teaches us a lot about relationships, love, and trust.
-Not every person is fortunate enough to have a loving home life, but regardless, I want every teen to learn how to love themselves.
+Not every person is fortunate enough to have a loving home life, but regardless, I want every teen to learn how to practice self-love.

-Too often teens think that if they find the right person to date that this will fill some hole.
+Too often, teens think that if they find the right person to date, this will fill some hole.
 It will make high school worth the effort, their social life will improve, and they will always have a date for the dance.
-The problem is that often times teens only look at the positives they gain and not the potential damage that often can occur from unhealthy relationships.
+The problem is that often teens only look at the positives they gain and not the potential damage that can occur from unhealthy relationships.
 They don’t think about their self-esteem becoming worse or about putting more energy and time into their partner than into themselves.
+This is why cultivating self-love is so essential.

 Why Loving Yourself is Essential

-Loving yourself is crucial for a multitude of reasons, but here are few of the most important reasons (not in any particular order):
+Self-love is crucial for a multitude of reasons, but here are a few of the most important (not in any particular order):

-You know what you will and won’t accept by others.
-If you love yourself you will not allow others to put you down or treat you poorly.
-You know your value and you won’t settle for less!!
+- You know what you will and won’t accept from others.
+If you practice self-love, you will not allow others to put you down or treat you poorly.
+You know your value, and you won’t settle for less!

-Your attitude is positive and you have confidence!
+- Your attitude is positive, and you have confidence!
 Confidence and a positive attitude can lead you to do anything you want.
-You recognize your power and you know that things will work out for you in all aspects of your life.
+When you embrace self-love, you recognize your power and know that things will work out for you in all aspects of your life.

-You trust your decisions.
+- You trust your decisions.
 You don’t have a fear of making the wrong choice.
-You understand the importance of making choices (not relinquishing choices to someone else).
-Yet you also know that you are able to make more choices!
+You understand the importance of making choices (not relinquishing choices to someone else), and you also know that you can make more choices when you have a strong foundation of self-love!

-You know how to love others!
-You understand the value and power of love so you love the people around you.
-You know that it can’t always be about you and your wants.
-You are willing to let it be about others and you give support when needed.
+- You know how to love others!
+You understand the value and power of love, so you love the people around you.
+With self-love, you know that it can’t always be about you and your wants.
+You are willing to let it be about others, and you give support when needed.

 Love can do wonders!
 Why wouldn’t you want to see that power in how you love yourself?
-You deserve the best kind of love AND that means loving yourself!
+You deserve the best kind of love, and that means practicing self-love!
 So how do you do it?

 Build Yourself Up!